Paintings by Peter Max, Eben Comins, Mark Kostabi, Mr. Brainwash are in Auction Life Auction, Aug. 3

 The auction will be held online, with limited live seating available in the West Palm Beach area gallery (RSVP required).
-An exhibition period and gallery previews will be by appointment only (call 561-757-1551, or send an email to auctionlifeflorida@gmail.com).
-Online bidding is via LiveAuctioneers.com, Invaluable.com and Auctionzip.com.
-Phone and absentee bids accepted.
+An exhibition period and gallery previews will be by appointment only (call 561-757-1551, or send an email to auctionlifeflorida ( @ ) gmail dot com) dot Online bidding is via LiveAuctioneers dot com, Invaluable dot com and Auctionzip dot com dot Phone and absentee bids accepted dot

 The original oil on canvas painting by Kalev (Mark) Kostabi (American/Calif., b.
 1960) shows a person leaning over a billiard table to take their shot, fluorescent bulbs in the background.
 The black-and-white rendering, titled Having Fun with Number One (1999), is signed and dated to the bottom and measures 30 inches by 24 inches (sight, less frame).
 It should hit $5,000-$10,000.